Kidsit Founder, Editor, Illustrator, and father of three beautiful kids in Sydney, Australia.

 Once you've got a shortlist of applications from potential babysitters, you'll want to meet with them in person.
 Here are some questions you'll want to consider asking to get a feel for them as a person.

 It's good to ask your babysitter as many questions as you can think of.
 Some things that might seem obvious or expected to you could be unusual for a babysitter.
-The more things you talk about up front, the less chance there is of expectations being broken later on.
+The more things you talk about upfront, the less chance there is of any misunderstandings later on.

 There's an old saying when it comes to negotiating that "the first person to say a number loses."